Learn the Basics

-The Higg Facility Social & Labor Module (Higg FSLM) assesses social & labor conditions in global facilities where workers produce billions of garments, textiles, and footwear every year.
-The Higg FSLM helps manufacturers, brands, and retailers understand the social and labor impacts of their value chain, reduce audit fatigue, and make proactive improvements.
+The FSLM assesses social & labor conditions in global facilities where workers produce billions of garments, textiles, and footwear every year.
+The FSLM helps manufacturers, brands, and retailers understand the social and labor impacts of their value chain, reduce audit fatigue, and make proactive improvements.

-The Higg FSLM leverages the existing Social & Labor Convergence Program (SLCP) Converged Assessment Framework (CAF) as the foundation of the tool.
-The Higg FSLM is continuously updated and improved in sync with the Converged Assessment Framework from SLCP.
+The foundation of the FSLM is the Social & Labor Convergence Program’s (SLCP) Converged Assessment Framework (CAF).
+The FSLM is continuously updated and improved in sync with SLCP’s framework.
 Any changes to scoring will be posted here and in the appropriate sections.

-It is important to note that the scoring system is designed to be universal and drive behavior change.
+The FSLM scoring system is designed to be universal and drive behavior change.
 This means points are only assigned to universal questions that drive actions, decisions, and practices that lead to better social and labor sustainability outcomes.
-Points are not assigned to questions with quantitative data, text entry answers, or with conditions that serve as information only.
-This scoring system is only applicable to FSLM CAF 1.3.
-The FSLM CAF 1.4 is currently an unscored version.
-We will launch the scoring system for FSLM CAF 1.4 later in 2021.
+Points are not assigned to questions with text entry answers or with conditions that serve as information only.

-The Higg Facility Social & Labor Module (Higg FSLM) CAF 1.3 scores a facility on its performance across nine sections:
+The Facility Social & Labor Module (FSLM) CAF v1.4 scores a facility on its performance across nine sections:

 - Recruitment and Hiring

 - Employee Involvement